harshio/photos/README.md

 -d out \
 $(find src -name "*.java")

-To create a directory called out where the compiled .class files are stored.
+to create a directory called out where the compiled .class files are stored.
 Then paste in:

 cp -r src/photos/view out/photos/

-So that /photos/view/Login.fxml is available in the runtime classpath, then finally run the code with:
+so that /photos/view/Login.fxml is available in the runtime classpath.
+Then finally run the code with:

 java \
 --module-path /Users/demo/javafx-sdk-21.0.6/lib \